 - Dinner: $30

-This comes to a total of $55/day for food and drink (assuming you are having a hearty, Irish breakfast that is not included in the price of your accommodation).
-While this seems expensive, travellers should be aware that food and drink in Ireland can break your budget, so this is one of the areas where you really do need to be careful.
+This comes to an average price of $55 a day for food and drink (assuming you have a hearty Irish breakfast that is not included in the price of your accommodation).
+While this seems expensive, travellers should be aware that food and drink in Ireland can break your budget, so this is one area where you need to be careful.

-Typical pub fare can cost about $10 – $20 for a meal depending on where you are.
-However, Ireland also has an incredible food scene with some top notch restaurants, which while delicious, can be quite dangerous for your wallet.
+Typical pub fare can cost about $10 – $20 for a meal, depending on your location.
+However, Ireland also has an incredible food scene with some top-notch restaurants, which while delicious, can be quite dangerous for your wallet.